-Our best guess is that the results will be released on or around Thursday, October 27, 2022.–update, we were off! they were released early on October 14th!
+Our best guess is that the results will be released on or around Wednesday, October 18, 2023.
 The release date could be later, but it should be noted that students who do not pass still need adequate time to prepare for the February bar exam, so it cannot be too late! *Note: The Washington D.C Committee on Admissions, will sometimes update its website with the results release date.
 Please check to see if their website is updated!

 Past July Washington D.C.
 Bar Exam Release Dates and Passage Rates

 (note that these are the dates that students were notified of whether they passed, not when the list of certified passers by name was released!)